-Gentag sells devices and licenses technology to the healthcare and consumer industries.
+Gentag licenses and customizes sensor technologies for the healthcare and consumer industries.
 The company’s first patent describing personal wearable wireless sensors was filed in 1997.
-Since then, we have developed a unique, groundbreaking suite of technologies for Near Field Communication (NFC).
-Gentag makes custom, high-performance NFC smartphones, wearable NFC sensors and skin patches, and mobile SensorLinkers that collect data from wireless sensors on a patient, encrypt the data, and relay it directly to our customers’ data centers.
+Since then, we have developed a unique, groundbreaking suite of wireless and optical sensor technologies for virtually any consumer or healthcare application.
+Gentag makes custom wearable sensors, skin patches, and innovative disposable diagnostic devices with Internet of Things (IoT) applications for the healthcare, consumer, pharmaceutical, and food industries.

 Gentag currently uses three stand-alone wireless sensor platforms operating from 13.56 MHz to 2.4 GHz, allowing read ranges from inches to several miles, depending on the location or market application.

 Yes.
 Gentag combines 13.56 MHz sensor mobile readers with Wi-Fi to communicate the data directly to any hospital server.
 The 13.56 MHz frequency is accredited for medical uses worldwide.